reuk/wayverb/docs_source/image_source.md

 \rightarrow A \rightarrow R$ is an invalid path because $R \rightarrow S_{BA}$ does not intersect $A$.](images/backtracking){#fig:backtracking}

+In Wayverb, all surfaces are represented by triangles.
+For a point $p$, its reflection $p'$ in a triangle with unit normal vector $n$ and a vertex at $t$ can be found by

+$$p' = p - 2n (n \cdot (p - t))$$ {#eq:reflection}

+In +@eq:reflection, $\cdot$ is the vector dot operator.
+The triangle normal vector is found by taking the cross-product of two of the triangle edge vectors.
+An edge vector is the difference between two triangle vertices.
+A description of the ray-triangle intersection method used in Wayverb is more complicated, and is omitted here in the interests of brevity.
+A detailed explanation can be found in [@moller2005fast].

 ### Accelerating the Algorithm

 The naive method to find all the image sources for a scene is very expensive: